-The time references which may be used in the context of the Earth Observation missions are listed in table:
+The time references which may be used in the context of the Earth Explorer missions are listed in table 1:

-Table 1: Earth Observation time reference definitions
+Table 1: Earth Explorer time reference definitions

-Time reference Usage Examples Universal Time (UT1) Typically used as time reference for orbit state vectors.
-Universal Time Coordinated (UTC) Typically used as time reference for all products datation.
-International Atomic Time (TAI) DORIS products.
-GPS Time Typically used by missions having a GPS receiver on-board (eg. GOCE, ADM, Sentinel 1, Sentinel 2, Sentinel 3).
+Time reference Usage Universal Time (UT1) Used as time reference for all orbit state vectors.
+Universal Time Coordinated (UTC) Used as time reference for all products datation.
+International Atomic Time (TAI) Found in DORIS products.
+GPS Time Used by GOCE and Aeolus/ADM missions.